-Psychoanalysis is a collaborative treatment that uses the relationship between you, the analysand, and me, the analyst, to bring about lasting change.
-It is an in-depth and intensive form of psychotherapy, which requires commitment — temporal, financial and emotional — from both of us.
+Psychoanalysis is a collaborative treatment that utilizes the relationship between the analysand (you) and the analyst (me) to bring about deep and lasting change.
+It is a long-term, in-depth and intensive form of psychotherapy that requires commitment — temporal, financial and emotional.

-The latter is, perhaps, the most challenging part of the process, as it requires honesty (first and foremost, with oneself) about one’s own feelings, thoughts and behaviors, facing which can, at times, be difficult and painful.
-This is made more bearable by the caring presence, attentive listening and careful interventions (such as interpretations) by the analyst.
+The latter is, perhaps, the most challenging part of the process, as it requires honesty (first and foremost, with oneself) about one’s own feelings, ideas and actions, facing which can at times be difficult and painful.
+This is made more bearable by the caring presence, attentive listening and mindful interventions (such as interpretations) by the analyst.

-The task of the analyst is not, paradoxically, to be directly reassuring and outright supportive by agreeing with you and/or confirming what you already know; to the contrary, the task of the analyst is to listen to and address the unconscious dimensions — whatever you are not aware of — related to your emotions, thoughts and actions, as well as to find connections between them.
+The task of the analyst is to listen to and address whatever you are not aware of — that is, the unconscious dimensions of your emotions, thoughts and behaviors, as well as to find connections between them.
 This is so, because, stated simply, you wouldn’t need an analyst, if you were already aware of the causes of your suffering.

 The ultimate goal of a psychoanalysis is to help you to “know thyself” and to “become who you are”, so that you could lead a more authentic, joyful and free life.